 Greetings!
-You’ve arrive at the 8 Limbs 28 Day Commitment Blog for February 1-28, 2018.
+You’ve arrived at the 8 Limbs 28 Day Commitment Blog for February 1-28, 2018.
 For more information on the 28 Day Commitment click here.
 This blog will be updated every day in February with tips and info to support Building a Sustainable Practice.

 You’ve done it!